Jagadishpediredla/savery-/src/README.md

 ## 9️⃣ Filters

--   **Functionality (Planned)**: The UI specification calls for robust filtering on all transaction-based pages.
+-   **Functionality**: Robust filtering is available on all account detail pages.
--   **Category Dropdown**: Allows filtering transactions by one or more categories.
--   **Date Range Picker**: An integrated calendar for selecting custom date ranges.
--   **Clear Filters**: A button to reset all active filters.
+-   **Controls**: Includes a category dropdown, a date range picker with presets, a search input for notes, and a toggle for transaction type (All/Credit/Debit).
+-   **UX**: Filters are housed within a collapsible section for a clean interface.

 ---

 ## 10️⃣ Smart Calendar

--   **Functionality (Planned)**: A future feature will include a smart calendar view.
--   **Behavior**: Days will be visually shaded based on whether spending was over or under a defined daily budget.
-Users will be able to drag to select date ranges for analysis.
+-   **Functionality**: The `Magic Calendar` on the dashboard allows users to explore their financial history visually.
+-   **Behavior**: Days with transactions are visually highlighted.
+Clicking any date opens a modal displaying a focused list of only that day's transactions.

 ---

 ## 11️⃣ Errors & Edge Cases

--   **Hydration Errors**:
-    -   **Issue**: The app experienced several React hydration errors (`Error: Hydration failed because the server rendered HTML didn't match the client.`).
-    -   **Cause**: This was caused by components like the `Sidebar` that relied on the `useIsMobile` hook.
-The server, having no concept of screen size, would render a different initial HTML than the client, causing a mismatch.
-    -   **Resolution**: The issue was resolved by refactoring the components to be "client-aware."
-They now render a default (desktop) state on the server and only render the mobile-specific view after the component has safely mounted on the client, thus preventing the mismatch.
+-   **Hydration Errors**: Resolved multiple React hydration errors by ensuring chart components render only on the client-side and by correcting component composition issues (`DialogTrigger` outside `Dialog`).
--   **Chart Container Error**:
-    -   **Issue**: Charts were throwing a `useChart must be used within a <ChartContainer />` error.
+-   **Chart Container Error**: Resolved a `useChart must be used within a <ChartContainer />` error by ensuring all charts using custom tooltips are properly wrapped.
-    -   **Cause**: The custom `ChartTooltip` was being used on charts that were not wrapped by the required `ChartContainer` component.
-    -   **Resolution**: The charts on the Dashboard and Account pages were wrapped in a `ChartContainer` with the appropriate configuration, resolving the error.
-- **Module Not Found Error**:
+-   **Module Not Found / Reference Errors**: Fixed build-time and runtime errors caused by incorrect import paths or missing imports.
-    - **Issue**: A build error occurred (`Module not found: Can't resolve '../ui/avatar'`).
-    - **Cause**: An incorrect relative path was used to import the `Avatar` component.
-    - **Resolution**: The import path was corrected to use the `@/components/ui/avatar` alias.

 ---

-## 12️⃣ Advice & Notes

--   **Charting Library**: The application currently uses `recharts`, which is the default for `shadcn/ui` charts.
-The UI specification mentions `Chart.js`.
-A decision should be made whether to stick with `recharts` for consistency or migrate to `Chart.js`.
--   **Component Library**: Continue to use `shadcn/ui` components where possible to maintain a consistent design system.
--   **Styling**: Use the `cn` utility function from `src/lib/utils.ts` for combining and managing Tailwind CSS classes.

----

-## 13️⃣ Versioning & Changelog
+## 12️⃣ Versioning & Changelog

--   **v1.0.0 (Initial Version)**
+-   **v1.0.0 (Current)**
-    -   Initial project setup with Next.js, React, Tailwind CSS, and Genkit.
-    -   Basic app shell with a sidebar and main content area.
-    -   Placeholder pages for Dashboard, Accounts, Investments, Visualizer, and Settings.
--   **Changelog (Recent Updates)**:
-    -   **UI Overhaul**: Implemented a new dark theme with a pinkish-neon accent.
-Applied glassmorphism effects to all cards, modals, and popups for a consistent, modern look.
+    -   **UI Overhaul**: Implemented a new dark theme with a pink/purple gradient accent.
+Applied glassmorphism effects to all cards, modals, and popups.
-    -   **Dashboard Redesign**: Added `BalanceOverview` and `SpendingChart` to the dashboard.
-    -   **Account Page Layout**: Created a standardized `AccountPageLayout` with charts, now used by Needs, Wants, and Savings pages.
-    -   **Investments Upgrade**: Added `PortfolioAllocation` and `GoalProgress` components.
-    -   **Bug Fixes**: Resolved multiple hydration errors, a chart container error, and a module import error.
+    -   **Dashboard Redesign**: Rebuilt the dashboard to cohesively display all financial widgets: Total Balance, Spending Chart, Balance Overview, Recent Transactions, Top Spending Categories, Magic Calendar, and a new Goals Overview.
-    -   **Layout Fix**: Corrected sidebar layout issues to prevent the main content from overlapping with the sidebar.
+    -   **Navigation Fix**: Corrected sidebar and mobile navigation to use appropriate links for the finance application.
+    -   **Code Refactoring**: Removed all obsolete CRM-related components and consolidated UI logic for a cleaner, more maintainable codebase.
     -   **Firebase Integration**: Connected the app to Firebase Realtime Database for live data synchronization.
 Added data seeding and clearing functionality.
     -   **AI Upgrade**: Transformed the AI into a `financialAssistant` that uses tools to fetch and analyze live data from Firebase, providing conversational and data-rich responses.